 Busy life might keep you away from sitting in the coffee shop to enjoy a hot cup of coffee.
 And as Japan is a dynamic country, they prefer the quickest way to drink coffee.
 And that’s why canned coffee was invented.

-Though Japan is an imported coffee country, they are obsessed with beverages made from this ingredient.
+Although Japan has to import most of its coffee beans, they are obsessed with beverages made from this ingredient.
 And fortunately, the Japanese found a way to make them handier with their pre-brewed coffee that you can find anywhere in Japan.

-Japan is the first place that creates canned coffee.
+Japan was the first place that created canned coffee.
 Particularly in 1969, when UCC Ueshima Coffee company introduced this beverage to the customers.
 Nowadays, more and more companies sell canned coffee in Japan, like Boss Coffee, Fire, Nescafe, Roots, etc.

-They are particularly available in the vending machines.
-You can still spend a few seconds buying them from these devices, no matter how busy you are.
+They are particularly available in the vending machines with flavors including mocha, milk, or vanilla.
 What’s better; you can buy heated cans in cold weather and cold cans on warm days.

 Location: Various stores, supermarkets, and vending machines.